vicanso/elton-compress/README.md

 - `BrCompressor` Brotli compression algorithm is better for http, most modern browser support it.
 Compress level is 1-11，default 0(6).
 - `SnappyCompressor` Snappy compression algorithm is fast, but not aim for maximum compression.
 It's useful for Intranet.
 Not support compress level.
 - `ZstdCompressor` Zstandard is a real-time compression algorithm, providing high compression ratios.
 Compress level is 1-2, default 0(2).
-- `S2Compressor` S2 is a high performance replacement for Snappy.
-Compress level is 1-2, default 0(2).
 - `Lz4Compressor` LZ4 is lossless compression algorithm, providing compression speed > 500 MB/s per core, scalable with multi-cores CPU.
 Compress level higher is better, use 0 for fastest compression.

 ```go